-This section provides information specific to the Manchester Municipal Airport, including a brief history of the airport, forecasts of operations and based aircraft, performance measure recommendations, a summary of capital improvement projects, and an airport fact sheet.
+This section provides information specific to the Fort Madison Municipal Airport, including a brief history of the airport, forecasts of operations and based aircraft, performance measure recommendations, a summary of capital improvement projects, and an airport fact sheet.

-2.1 Airport Summary
+Airport Summary 2.1

-The Manchester Municipal Airport is owned and operated by the City of Manchester.
-The FAA does not include the airport in the National Plan of Integrated Airport Systems (NPIAS), which means that it is not eligible for federal funding.
+The Fort Madison Municipal Airport is owned by the City of Fort Madison.
+An airport commission, with members appointed by the city, was established to manage and operate the airport.
+The FAA recognizes the airport as playing a role in the national airport system and includes the airport in the National Plan of Integrated Airport Systems (NPIAS) as a general aviation airport, which makes the airport eligible for federal funding.

-The Iowa Aviation System Plan identifies the Manchester Municipal Airport as a Basic Service airport.
+The Iowa Aviation System Plan identifies the Fort Madison Municipal Airport as a Basic Service airport.
 Basic Service airports have runways 3,000 feet or greater in length with facilities and services customized to meet local aviation needs.
 Specific airport information can be found in the Airport Fact Sheet located in the appendix of this report.

-The Manchester Municipal Airport is located approximately 2 miles west of the Manchester central business district in Delaware County.
-Access is provided via County Road D22.
+The Fort Madison Municipal Airport is located approximately 2 miles north of the City of Fort Madison.
+Access is provided from County Road X-32.